 In addition to criminal and suspicious incident reporting, DPS officers document all emergency response calls, damaged property incidents, noted or reported safety issues/concerns and any other significant incidents, which occur on or in the immediate vicinity of the Law Center campus.

 Whenever a serious crime occurs at or near the Law Center, information concerning the incident is disseminated immediately to all members of the Law Center community.
 Notification may be in the form of an oral briefing, posted memorandum, E-mail (both Law Center All and Bulldog accounts), an article in various Law Center publications or all of the aforementioned.

 The DPS enforces Law Center parking policies and procedures and will ticket and/or boot vehicles not in compliance.
 Officers on patrol routinely secure office doors and doors leading to restricted access/sensitive areas of the campus found open.
 Officers prepare written security reminders as appropriate.

 Transportation/Vehicle Fleet Management Programs

-Public Safety manages one marked police vehicle and a 12-passenger van.
+Public Safety manages two marked police vehicles.
 The Department is responsible for the maintenance, licensing and inspection of these vehicles.

 Special Event Coordination/Support Service